spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

   |443| `metrics.example.com`| Use the same instance port the original entry for port 80 is using.| `nginx-ingress-controller` |

 45. Wait for the DNS changes to propagate.
-This could take between one to five minutes.
+This can take up to five minutes.

 Your monitoring stack is now enabled with authentication and network encryption.